kristiker/source1import/README.md

 Generates a .vmdl file that will tell Source 2 to import its accompanying .mdl file.
 See [this](https://developer.valvesoftware.com/wiki/Half-Life:_Alyx_Workshop_Tools/Importing_Source_1_Models)

-You must leave the original .mdl files for the .vmdls to compile.
+Do not delete the .mdl files.
+You must leave them for the .vmdls to compile.

 Usage: Run the script directly, or from the command line: `python mdl_to_vmdl.py "C:/../my_addon/content/models"`.
 Make sure you leave all the MDLs in tact so Source 2 can convert them.